-2. (1) The Minister "Designation may, by Order, after Rehabilitation consultation with the Centres Commissioner of and Prisons the Authority, designate premises to be a Child Rehabilitation Centre (hereinafter referred to as "a Rehabilitation Centre").
+2. (1) The Minister may, by Order, after consultation with the Commissioner of Prisons and the Authority, designate premises to be a Child Rehabilitation Centre (hereinafter referred to as "a Rehabilitation Centre").

-(2) Premises designated under subsection (1) shall be deemed to be licensed as a Rehabilitation Centre under the Children's Community Residences, Foster Care and Nurseries Act and subject to subsection (3),the provisions of that Act shall apply.

-(3) The following provisions shall not apply to a Rehabilitation Centre designated under subsection (1):

-- (a) sections 11(1) and (3); 11A; 12 to 17, 19(1), 20, 24 and 26 of the C h i l d r e n 's C o m m u n i t y R e s i d e n c e s, Foster Care and Nurseries Act; and - (b) Part II and regulation 22 of the Children's Community Residences Regulations, 2014.

-(4) The Commissioner of Prisons shall be deemed to be the manager or licensee of a Rehabilitation Centre.
+- (2) Premises designated under subsection (1) shall be deemed to be licensed as a Rehabilitation Centre under the Children's Community Residences, Foster Care and Nurseries Act and subject to subsection (3),the provisions of that Act shall apply. - (3) The following provisions shall not apply to a Rehabilitation Centre designated under subsection (1): - (a) sections 11(1) and (3), 11A, 12 to 17, 19(1), 20, 24 and 26 of the C hildren's C ommunity Residences, Foster Care and Nurseries Act; and - (b) Part II and regulation 22 of the Children's Community Residences Regulations, 2014. - (4) The Commissioner of Prisons shall be deemed to be the manager or licensee of a Rehabilitation Centre.

-(5) The expense attendant upon the designation, conduct and maintenance of a Rehabilitation Centre shall be a charge on the Consolidated Fund.

-(6) The Minister may, by Order, on the recommendation of the Authority, revoke an Order made under subsection (1).";

-(f) by repealing section 3 and substituting the following sections:
+- (5) The expense attendant upon the designation, conduct and maintenance of a Rehabilitation Centre shall be a charge on the Consolidated Fund. - (6) The Minister may, by Order, on the recommendation of the Authority, revoke an Order made under subsection (1)."; - repealing section 3 and substituting the following sections:

+"Management Centres
-"Management and control of Rehabilitation Centres and control of the Commissioner of Prisons, subject to- (a) the powers and functions of the

-Authority under- (i) t h e Children's Authority Act and in particular, sections 5(1)(c) and (f), 6 and 22; and (ii) t h e Children's Community Residences, Foster Care d а n Nurseries Act and in particular, sections 9(1), 23 and 27(1); and (b) the standards for Community Residences prescribed in the Children's Community Residences Regulations, 2014,
+- 3. (1) A Rehabilitation and control of Centre shall be under the Rehabilitation management and control of the Commissioner of Prisons, subject to- - (a) the powers and functions of the Authority under- - (i) t h Children's Authority Act and in particular, sections 5(1)(c) and (f), 6 and 22; and - (ii) t h Children's Community Residences, Foster Care n d Nurseries Act and in particular, sections 9(1), 23 and 27(1); and

-Regulations, 2014, including those applicable to Rehabilitation Centres.

-(2) There shall be an Advisory Board to be known as Child the Advisorv Board (hereinafter referred to as "the Board") which shall advise Commissioner the of Prisons with respect to the management and control of the Rehabilitation Centre.

-(3) The Board shall comprise a Chairman, a Superintendent appointed under subsection (4) and five other members including an appropriately qualified-

-- (a) youth development specialist; - (b) Attorney-at-law with not less than seven years' experience in the area of family law or children law; - (c) social worker with at least five years' experience in matters relating to children; and - (d) psychologist with expertise in child behaviour and a d o l e s c e n t behaviour, appointed by the Minister and who shall hold office for three years or for a lesser period as determined by the Minister.
+- (b) the standards for C o m m u n i t y R e s i d e n c e s prescribed in the C h i l d r e n 's C o m m u n i t y R e s i d e n c e s Regulations, 2014, including those applicable to Rehabilitation Centres. - (2) There shall be an Advisory Board to be known as the Child Advisory Board (hereinafter referred to as "the Board") which shall advise the Commissioner of Prisons with respect to the management and control of the Rehabilitation Centre. - (3) The Board shall comprise a Chairman and four other members including an appropriately qualified- - (a) youth development specialist; - (b) Attorney-at-law with not less than seven years' experience in the area of family law or children law; - (c) social worker with at least five years' experience in matters relating to children; and appointed by the Minister and who shall hold office for three years or for a lesser period as determined by the Minister.

-First Column Written Laws Second Column
+(d) psychologist with expertise in child behaviour and a dolescent behaviour,

-(4) There shall be appointed at each Rehabilitation Centre a Superintendent who shall be responsible for the day to day administration of the Rehabilitation Centre.
+- (4) There shall be appointed at each Rehabilitation Centre, a Superintendent, who shall be under the direction of the Commissioner of Prisons, and who shall be- - (a) responsible for the day to day administration of the Rehabilitation Centre; - (b) in immediate charge of each Rehabilitation Centre and of the staff appointed to the Rehabilitation Centre; - (c) responsible for the proper management of the Rehabilitation Centre; and - (d) responsible for the maintenance of good order and discipline of the staff and children therein.

-(5) The Chief Welfare Officer shall ex officio be a non-voting member of the Board.
+- (5) The Superintendent referred to in subsection (4), shall be assisted by an Assistant Superintendent. - (6) The Chief Welfare Officer shall ex officio be a non-voting member of the Board.